-Like the Leesa Mattress, the Hybrid Pillow is made in the USA and comes with free shipping and a 100-night risk-free trial where you can test the pillow for yourself.
+Like the Leesa Mattress, the Leesa Pillows are made in the USA and comes with free shipping and a 30-night risk-free trial where you can test the pillows for yourself.
 This should be more than enough time to make a decision as to whether it’s the pillow you’ve been looking for or you should consider other pillow options.

-In the event that you don’t love the pillow, for any reason, or no reason at all, you can return it within those first 100 nights for a full refund.
+In the event that you don’t love the pillow you chose, for any reason, or no reason at all, you can return it within those first 30 nights for a full refund.
 In fact, Leesa will ship you a pre-paid label so that you can send the pillow back at no extra charge to you.

 If you keep it, however, the pillow comes with a 3 year warranty, which covers manufacturing defects and issues related workmanship.
 You can learn more about the warranty on Leesa’s website.